 Signal processing for time delay estimation.
 In order to calculate reliable time delays between the arrivals of the sound signals, two channels of audio data from two different hydrophones are correlated.
 Peaks of the correlation function are identified.
 The location of the peak corresponds to the time-delay estimate.
 Before correlation, filtering is carried out to reduce noise, and then a signal variance test is performed to check the presence of a sound source [3].
 The audio frequency region of interest is (200 - 4000 Hz) so as to eliminate high frequency noise as well as the common 60Hz electric interference and its second harmonic at 120Hz, extracted using a band pass digital FIR filter described in [2].
-The variance of a source signal is typically greater than the variance of the background noise.
+The variance of a source signal is typically greater than the variance of the background noise, because the signal changes between a level above the background noise and silence.
+The design of source signals with distinct spectral signatures so that they can be detected in low signal-to-noise-ratios is in progress.
 Since the maximum time delay between two microphones can be calculated through the length of the baseline divided by the speed of sound, it would be required that the time delay of the maximum peak of the correlation function is inside a range defined by the maximum delays.
 This has the effect of reducing the likelihood of false peaks.
-The final step for the time delay estimation is to cluster the time delays estimated from a number of consecutive and nonoverlapping signal time windows [3].
+The final step for the time delay estimation is to cluster the time delays estimated from a number of consecutive and non-overlapping signal time windows [3].
 We discard outliers and compute the mean value over the remaining as the final time delay estimate.

-Experimental Results: Besides simulations, we have performed experiments in a pool using hydrophones and in the air using microphones with a similar geometry to that of the pool (scaled to account for the different sound propagation speeds in the two media).
+Experimental Results: In addition to software simulations, we have conducted experiments in a pool using hydrophones and in the air using microphones with a similar geometry to that of the pool (scaled to account for the different sound propagation speeds in the two media).
 In the experiments, we generated impulsive sound by hitting a metal appliance once per second.
 The problem of designing a transducer for the underwater robot remains to be addressed.
-The water experiments were carried out in a pool ($25.0m \log, 20.0m$ wide, and 4.3m deep at the flat part of the deep end).
-The listening apparatus consists of four DolphinEar/PRO omni directional hydrophones, which are attached at the corners of a square buoy of size $1.0 \times 1.0m$, shown in Fig. 3.
+The water experiments were carried out in a pool (25.0m long, 20.0m wide, and 4.3m deep at the flat part of the deep end).
+The listening apparatus consists of four DolphinEar/PRO omni directional hydrophones, which are attached at the corners of a square buoy of size 1.0 x 1.0m, shown in Fig. 3.
 Sampling frequency was 44100 Hz, signal resolution 16 bits, sample size 2048 samples.